PRP Survival Guide

 RULES OF THE ROAD — WE ARE IN THIS TOGETHER

-As a new member, there are some common sense guidelines to understand and follow.
+As a new member three are some common sense Rules of the Road to follow:

 Posts & Comments

-The PRP Support Group is built on a solid foundation of questions (posts) and answers (comments).
+The PRP Facebook Group is built on a solid foundation of questions (posts) and answers (comments).
 Any topic is fair game as long as it is related to the PRP experience.
-During the period February 2021 through January 2022, a total of 2,000-plus PRP patients and caregivers were responsible for
+Year after year the engagements hold steady

 Sharing

 Within the PRP global community it can be said that “People who care … share and people who share … teach.”
 New members quickly learn another truism: “What works for one doesn’t work for all.
-As a community we share both the disappointment of a flare and a long-awaited healing milestone.
-We can offer a shoulders to cry on and or partners for your Dance of Joy.
+As a community we can share both the disappointment of a flare and the joy of a long-awaited healing milestone.
+We can offer a shoulder to cry on and or a partner for your Dance of Joy.
 All we ask is that you engage with posts, comments and reactions.

 Religion & Hugs from Afar